 Pause the chatter in your mind, the judgments, and the fears.
 Reconnect with her, look at mother nature.

 Start listening and seeing what you notice.
 Listen for what you are called to do next.

 Start with building a relationship with nature.
 An actual personal relationship based in actual interaction- which entails observation, listening and receptivity.
 In my experience, its the best relationship I’ve ever had.

 I look forward to hearing about your experience.
 Reach out and share with me about your relationship with nature.

 If you want to have a guided practice observing nature, check out Nourish Your Soul with Nature.

 If you want to be a sower of seeds too, share this article and sow hope in someone else.

-Rachel Strivelli, is an In Her Wisdom Teacher.
-She helps people recognize the wisdom within themselves and in the natural world.
-She works with individuals and businesses, as a coach and consultant.
-She am a sower of seeds.
-People work with her to awaken & activate their creative potential.
-Businesses come to her who want to innovate and honor the natural world in their organization.
-Reach out to her if you’d like to explore having her work with you or your business.
+Hey, I’m Rachel Strivelli, a Spiritual Teacher & Intuitive Coach.
+I help people recognize the wisdom within themselves and in the natural world.
+I works with individuals and businesses, as a coach and consultant.
+I’m a sower of seeds.
+People work with me to awaken & activate their creative potential.
+Businesses come to me who want to innovate and honor the natural world in their organization.
+Reach out to here if you’d like to explore having me work with you or your business.